digital-blueprint/relay-blob-bundle/doc/api.md

     The key should be kept confidential and safe and should NOT be leaked into the frontend or the user!
 The key has to remain secret!

 The signatures are JWTs created with the algorithm `HS256` and are sent as a string.
-There are two signed items, one is a `SHA-256` checksum `ucs` that was generated using the url and one is a `SHA-256` checksum `bcs` that was generated using the body. `ucs` is needed in every request, while `bcs` is only needed in `POST` and `PATCH` requests!
+There is one signed item, a `SHA-256` checksum `ucs` that was generated using the url, and it is needed in every request.
-Everything beginning from and including `/blob` has to be included when generating the url checksum `ucs`.
-Everything in the body except the `file` formData has to be included when generating the body checksum `bcs`. `POST` and `PATCH` requests should only have multipart/formdata bodys .
-Everything except the `file` formData needs to be included in the checksum `bcs`.
+Everything beginning from and including `/blob` has to be included when generating the url checksum `ucs`. `POST` and `PATCH` requests should only have multipart/formdata bodys.
 The signature then has to be appended at the end of the url using the `sig` parameter.
 The key used for signing and verifying the checksum has to be defined in the blob bucket config and the other backend system communicating with blob.